GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 *Note: Reference to the NFA is for informational purposes only and does not constitute endorsement, recommendation, or favoring by the U.S. government.*

+### Prizes

+Contest winner(s) will be recognized on the CFTC’s website, <https://www.cftc.gov>.
+Each contest winner will also be designated as a CFTC Innovator of the Year and receive a commemorative award.
+Winner(s) will be invited to CFTC headquarters where they will have the opportunity to meet the LabCFTC Director and other CFTC staff, present their submissions, and receive their award during a formal ceremony.

+Travel expenses are not covered.
+No cash prize will be awarded.

 ### Rules

 The administration of Project Streetlamp will be carried out in accordance with Section 401 of the American Innovation and Competitiveness Act which is known as the Science Prize Competition Act (“SPCA”), 15 U.S.C.
 3719, and the rules, terms, and conditions described in this announcement.
 Subject to the following provisions, all interested competitors – individuals and entities – are encouraged to participate.
 Collaboration is encouraged.
 Team entries will be accepted.
 All members of teams must be individually eligible to participate in accordance with these rules.